adrian83/gcp-samples/001-kubernetes-demo/README.md

 ##### 2. Create new project

-New project can be created through web console or by executing this command: `gcloud projects create <unique-project-id>`, in my case it will be: `gcloud projects create adrian-gcp-k8s-demo`
+New project can be created through web console or by executing this command: `gcloud projects create adrian-gcp-k8s-demo`

 ##### 3. Make newly created project your main project